Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (434) 962-9143

-New to Downtown Manteo this season is Acre Lane Home Décor and Gifts, as refined and eclectic a shop as you’ll find anywhere.
+One of Downtown Manteo’s newest businesses is Acre Lane Home Décor and Gifts, as refined and eclectic a shop as you’ll find anywhere.
 Located in the heart of the waterfront shopping district, Acre Lane offers solid wood reproduction furniture, uniquely updated traditional home decorative accents and one-of-a-kind coastal-themed gifts that will surprise and delight.
 Moving through the shop you’ll experience an engaging sense of discovery as you peruse elegant furniture, custom-made pillows, Betsy Drake designs and a thoughtfully chosen selection of paintings, beautiful and functional pottery, stylish lamps, quality consignments and more.
 Monogrammed items for weddings and other special events are available by special order.
 Interior design and furnishing consultations are also offered.
 Everything about Acre Lane reflects an inviting aura of warm sophistication, tradition and comfortable living.

 - 102-A Sir Walter Raleigh Street